Perth to Albany by Car Key Takeaways

-Williams Lions Park is the ideal place to let the kids run around and have a picnic or barbecue.
-There’s a flying fox, playground, picnic table and the toilets were clean.
+Williams Lions Park is ideal for the kids to run around and have a picnic or barbecue.
+There’s a flying fox, playground, and picnic table, and the toilets were clean.

 Williams Wool Shed

 Williams Wool Shed is another great place to spend some time.
-There’s a café as well as other shops, including giftware and woollen products.
+There’s a café and other shops, including giftware and woollen products.

-Kojonup is one hour on from Williams, so you can choose to stop in both places or choose one.
-It’s a farming country town with lots of historical sites to visit.
-Some of the buildings date back to the mid-1840s.
+Kojonup is one hour from Williams, so you can stop in both places or choose one.
+This farming country town has historical sites, some dating back to the mid-1840s.

 Kojonup Military Barracks

 Right opposite the springs, you will see the Kojonup Military Barracks.
-It is the oldest building in Kojonup, being built in 1845, to replace the wooden original.
-The soldiers of the 51st British Regiment used this stone building and is in near perfect condition.
-It has been a school, a meeting place, and a private home but is now the town museum.
+It is the oldest building in Kojonup, built in 1845 to replace the wooden original.
+51st British Regiment soldiers used this stone building, which is in near-perfect condition.
+It has been a school, a meeting place, and a private home, but it is now the town museum.

-The Barracks’ peppermint trees were planted while it was a school and are now over 100 years old.
+The school planted the Barracks’ peppermint trees, which are now over 100 years old.

 The Kodja Place

-We haven’t visited here yet but hope to on our next Perth to Albany road trip in January.
-The Kodja Place weaves together Kojonup’s Noongar-Aboriginal and settler cultures by photos, art, and objects.
+We have yet to visit here but hope to on our next Perth to Albany road trip.
+The Kodja Place weaves Kojonup’s Noongar-Aboriginal and settler cultures through photos, art, and objects.
 More information is on the Kojonup Visitor Centre’s website.

 Another hour later and you will arrive at Mount Barker.
 It’s a beautiful area and surrounded by the Stirling and the Porongurup ranges.
 It is only 40 minutes to Albany from here.